arpitkekri/JavaScript_Basics/README.md

 10. Destructuring

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please drop a mail at jainarpitkekri@gmail.com

 Please make sure to update tests as appropriate.